Anesthesiology Resident Reflects on Career Path

 RUSM: What attracted you to RUSM?

 PATEL: I was enrolled in a six-year Doctor of Pharmacy program and I had two close friends who attended Ross University [School of Medicine].
 They spoke highly about their experience and how prepared they felt after successfully completing their licensing exams.
 Their guidance was influential in my decision to leave pharmacy, in the back of my mind I had always wanted to become a physician.
-When I fully committed to pursuing my dream, the admissions counselors and administrative staff were very helpful in my transition process.
+When I fully committed to pursuing my dream, the admissions representative and administrative staff were very helpful in my transition process.

 RUSM: How did you prepare for the NRMP® Match?